sengulMor/oteller-microservices/hotelservice/README.md

 # Hotel Service - Oteller Microservices Project

-This is the **Hotel Service** of the Oteller Microservices architecture.
+The **Hotel Service** is part of the *Oteller Microservices Architecture*.
 It is responsible for managing hotel-related operations such as adding hotels, managing rooms, and checking availability.

 ## Features